Blog Hero

 A refraction tells whether the prescription needs an update; a diabetic screening looks far beyond the lens:

-• Pupil dilation opens a clear view of blood vessels, optic nerve, and macula.
+• Pupil dilation opens a clear view of blood vessels, the optic nerve, and the macula.

-• Optical coherence tomography (OCT) captures cross‑section images, revealing hidden swelling.
+• Optical coherence tomography (OCT) captures cross-sectional images, revealing hidden swelling.

 • Retinal photography creates a year‑to‑year picture for spotting subtle change.